dfeehan/bics-paper-release/README.md

 	- `df_alters_all_waves.rds` - file with info about detailed contacts reported by respondentts
 	- `df_alters_boot_all_waves.rds` - bootstrap weights to accompany df_alters_all_waves.rds
 * `data/ACS`
-	- `acs15_fb_agecat.rds` - total number of people in the US in 2015 by age categories used in FB survey
+	- `acs15_fb_agecat_withkids.rds` - total number of people in the US in 2015 by age categories used in FB survey
 	- `acs15_wave0_agecat.rds` - total number of people in the US in 2015 by age cateogries used in our survey
+	- `acs18_national_targets.rds` - distribution of 2018 US population by covariates that we use in calibration weighting
+	- `acs18_prem_agecat.rds` - distribution of 2018 US population by age groups that match Prem et al (2017)
 	- `acs18_wave0_agecat.rds` - total number of people in the US in 2018 by age categories used in our survey
-	- `acs18_national_targets.rds` - distribution of 2018 US population by covariates that we use in calibration weighting
 	- `acs18_wave1_agecat_withkids.rds` - total number of people in the US in 2018 by age categories that include children
 * `data/fb-2015-svy`
 	- `fb_ego.csv` - survey responses